brianspiering/quotes_from_others/README.md

 Being model-driven is like using GPS.”
 — Nick Elprin

-"All data is linear when plotted a log log plot with fat marker."
+"All data is linear when plotted on a log-log plot with fat marker."
 — Mar's Law

 "In God we trust.
 All others must bring data."